-The Social Security Administration may deny your Social Security Disability Insurance (SSDI) claim even if the Department of Veterans’ Affairs (VA) finds you disabled.
-This is because the Social Security Administration (SSA) and the VA operate under different guidelines and procedures when determining disability.
-Your claim may qualify for expedited processing due to the VA rating, and the SSA may give the VA determination weight or consideration, but the SSA is not bound by the VA’s disability decision.
-The SSA will make its own decision as to whether you meet the requirements to receive SSDI benefits.
+Social Security and the Department of Veterans’ Affairs (VA) operate under different guidelines and procedures when determining disability.
+The Social Security Administration may give VA determinations weight or consideration, but the SSA is not bound by the VA’s disability decision.

 Differences Between SSDI and VA Claims